runabrandes/pp5-elegant-essentials/TESTING.md

 The responsiveness of the elements was good and no issues were noted when testing the website.

-The navbar layout can be improved in the future but it is useable and simple to understand.
+The navbar layout can be improved in the future but it is usable and simple to understand.

 #